Trevor Scott: College career

+At the University at Buffalo, Scott was an All-Conference selection as a senior he started all 12 games at left end for the Bulls.

 Professional career

 Oakland Raiders

-He was a 6th round pick (169th overall) in the 2008 NFL Draft.
-Scott recorded his first and second career NFL sack on October 19, 2008 when he brought down Brett Favre.
+He was a sixth round pick (169th overall) in the 2008 NFL draft.
+Scott recorded his first and second career NFL sack on October 19, 2008, when he brought down Brett Favre.
 That performance earned him a nomination for the NFL Rookie of the Week award, but the award was given to Chris Johnson.
 Scott finished the 2008 season with 24 tackles, a forced fumble, and tied two others for the most sacks by a rookie with 5.0.

 On, November 25, 2010, Scott was placed on injured reserve by the Raiders, due to an injured anterior cruciate ligament in his left knee, ending his season after 10 games, 22 tackles, and 1.5 sacks.
 He played in all 16 games the following season.

 New England Patriots

 Scott signed with the New England Patriots on March 17, 2012.
 Played the 2012 season with the New England Patriots and recorded 3 sacks, 5 tackles, and a forced fumble.